-and $y_2\in X_2$ such that $Z$ is the image of $X_1\times \{ y_2\}$ in $Sh_K(G,X)$.
-Here $(H^{\rm ad},X_H^{\rm ad})$ denotes the adjoint Shimura datum associated to $(G,X)$ and $(H_i,X_i)\ (i=1,2)$ are Shimura data.
-In this definition, a weakly special subvariety is said to be ${\sf special}$ if it contains a special point and $y_2$ is special. \end{definition} 0.25cm Andr{\'e} \cite{A} and Oort \cite{O} made conjectures analogous to the Manin-Mumford conjecture where the ambient variety is a Shimura variety (the latter partially motivated by a conjecture of Coleman \cite{Col}).
+Andr{\'e} \cite{A} and Oort \cite{O} made conjectures analogous to the Manin-Mumford conjecture where the ambient variety is a Shimura variety (the latter partially motivated by a conjecture of Coleman \cite{Col}).
 A combination of these has become known as the Andr{\'e}-Oort conjecture (briefly the A-O conjecture).
+0.35cm

-0.35cm {\bf A-O Conjecture.} Let $S$ be a Shimura variety and let $\Sigma$ be a set of special points in $S$.
+{\bf A-O Conjecture.} Let $S$ be a Shimura variety and let $\Sigma$ be a set of special points in $S$.
 Then every irreducible component of the Zariski closure of $\Sigma$ is a special subvariety.

-\begin{definition}\cite{Pi1, Pi2} A {\sf pre-structure} is a sequence $\Sigma =(\Sigma_n:\,n\geq 1)$ where each $\Sigma_n$ is a collection of subsets of $\BR^n$.
+\begin{definition} {\rm \cite{Pi1, Pi2} A {\sf pre-structure} is a sequence $\Sigma =(\Sigma_n:\,n\geq 1)$ where each $\Sigma_n$ is a collection of subsets of $\BR^n$.
 A pre-structure $\Sigma$ is called a {\sf structure} over the real field if, for all $n,m\geq 1 $ with $m\leq n$, the following conditions are satisfied: \\ (1) $\Sigma_n$ is a Boolean algebra (under the usual set-theoretic operations);\\ (2) $\Sigma_n$ contains every semi-algebraic subset of $\BR^n$;\\ (3) if $A\in \Sigma_m$ and $B\in\Sigma_n$, then $A\times B\in \Sigma_{m+n}$;\\ (4) if $n\geq m$ and $A\in \Sigma_n$, then $\pi_{n,m}(A)\in \Sigma_m$, where $\pi_{n,m}:\BR^n\lrt \BR^m$ is a coordinate\\ \ \ \ \ \ projection on the first $m$ coordinates.
 0.3cm If $\Sigma$ is a structure, and, in addition,\\ 0.05cm (5) the boundary of every set in $\Sigma_1$ is finite,\\ 0.05cm